 Table of contents

 A Gantt chart is a bar chart used in project management to illustrate project phases and schedules.
-Since its introduction in the 1910s, the Gantt chart has become one of the most popular project management tools that help effectively plan and track project progress.
-Over the years, several additions were made to the original design and the chart remains just as useful today as it did 100 years ago.
+Since its introduction in the 1910s, the Gantt chart has become one of the most popular project management tools that help plan and track project progress effectively.
+Over the years, several additions were made to the original design, and the chart remains just as useful today as it was 100 years ago.

 A Gantt chart is composed out of two axes – the vertical listing all the project tasks (or phases) and the horizontal representing a timeline.
 In the chart, each task is represented as a bar, where its length stands for the duration of the task, and the position on the timeline correlates with the start and end dates of each task.

 With the development of computer software and project management tools, several additions to the original bar chart were made.
-The Modern Gantt chart now also shows task completion percentages, marks which day of the project it is, shows task assignments, subtasks, and most importantly allows to draw dependencies between tasks.
+The Modern Gantt chart now also shows task completion percentages, marks which day of the project it is, shows task assignments subtasks, and, most importantly, allows for the drawing of dependencies between tasks.

 There were several people in the early 1900s working on tools similar to what we know as the Gantt chart today.
 Karol Adamiecky developed his solution – a harmonogram in 1896.
-However, he only published his work in 1931 and did so in the polish language which limited the spread and recognition of authorship.
+However, he only published his work in 1931 and did so in Polish, limiting the spread and recognition of authorship.
 Hermann Schurch published his version of the charts in 1912.
-However, at the time such static versions of the chart were considered routine in Germany and thus did not gain much traction.
+However, at the time, such static versions of the chart were considered routine in Germany and thus did not gain much traction.
 Henry Gantt designed his version of the chart in 1910-1915 and has since been recognized as the creator of the chart.
-With various previous work in scientific management, the Gantt chart was simply a natural progression of his explorations.
+With various previous works in scientific management, the Gantt chart was simply a natural progression of his explorations.

 The first Gantt charts were drawn on paper.
-Which meant, if there were any changes in the process, the entire chart would have to be redrawn.
-Later, managers started using pieces of paper to mark tasks, thus the changes could be tracked a little more easily.
+This meant the entire chart would have to be redrawn if there were any changes in the process.
+Later, managers started using pieces of paper to mark tasks.
+Thus, the changes could be tracked a little more easily.
 Eventually, with the development of computer software and project management tools, the charts became digital and evolved with new features and possibilities.

-It was in the 1999 that the Gantt charts were deemed as “one of the most widely used management tools for project scheduling and control“.
+It was in 1999 that the Gantt charts were deemed “one of the most widely used management tools for project scheduling and control“.

 A Gantt chart was introduced as a powerful new tool in the 1910s and is still widely used today.
 Its popularity comes mostly from the ease of use and simplicity it adds to the project management process.
 To be more precise, the Gantt chart helps project managers in 3 distinct ways – creating a project outline, planning tasks, and tracking progress.

 With the development of Agile project management practices, there has been some debate about the need for Gantt charts.
-Teams that turn their process Agile, often say planning tasks out in advance goes against the Agile values.
+Teams that turn their process Agile often say planning tasks out in advance goes against the Agile values.
 However, being Agile and using a Gantt chart doesn’t necessarily have to clash.
-A Gantt chart can be an addition used by managers to map out the long-term goals and plans.
-Since, relying solely on iteration planning works great for the project team, but lacks the long-term approach and overview of the bigger picture that is often needed by management.
-This is why Agile companies often do use a version of Gantt charts, although they seem ideologically different.
+A Gantt chart can be used by managers to map out long-term goals and plans.
+Relying solely on iteration planning works great for the project team but lacks the long-term approach and overview of the bigger picture that is often needed by management.
+This is why Agile companies often use a version of Gantt charts, although they seem ideologically different.

 For the most part, you will not see a traditional Gantt chart in Agile project management tools.
 Instead, you will find a version of a Timeline that has similar features.
 In such cases, all of the team tasks are still planned in iterations and tracked on a task board.
-While a separate Timeline view allows to visualize them according to deadlines and duration.
-A Timeline often includes tasks out of several boards, allowing to have an overview of all current and future tasks as well as their dependencies.
+A separate timeline view allows you to visualize them according to deadlines and duration.
+A Timeline often includes tasks out of several boards, allowing an overview of all current and future tasks as well as their dependencies.

 This way, Agile companies can get the best of both worlds.
-The project team is planning and executing tasks on an iteration basis.
-While the managers hold a separate backlog of future tasks that will possibly need to be completed.
+The project team plans and executes tasks on an iteration basis.
+Meanwhile, the managers hold a separate backlog of future tasks that will possibly need to be completed.
 All of these tasks are visualized in one timeline with dependencies, assignments, additional information, and more.
-Making it easy to plan both – short and long term.
+Making it easy to plan both – short and long-term.

-All of the tasks you create in the portfolio view, are automatically added to the teams’ backlog on the task board.
-Here the team can easily review and decide what will be completed in the next iteration.
+All of the tasks you create in the portfolio view are automatically added to the teams’ backlog on the task board.
+The team can easily review and decide what will be completed in the next iteration.

-This view is great for those that do not want to plan extensively but are looking for an overview of their Agile tasks represented on a Timeline.
-Here you can quickly see when specific tasks have to be done, what dependencies they may have, and act to aid the situation if there are any delays.
+This view is great for those who do not want to plan extensively but are looking for an overview of their Agile tasks represented on a Timeline.
+Here, you can quickly see when specific tasks have to be done, what dependencies they may have, and act to aid the situation if there are any delays.